agenieus/HR-DATA-ANALYTICS/README.md

 - 4= Excellent Job Satisfaction
 - So therefore we had the following Data;

-- Poor Satisfaction: 289 people were unsatisfied with their job.This was 19.66%
+- Poor Satisfaction: 289 staffs were unsatisfied with their job.This was 19.66%
-- Mild Satisfaction: 280 people were mildly unsatisfied with their job.This was 19.05% of the employees.
+- Mild Satisfaction: 280 staffs were mildly unsatisfied with their job.This was 19.05% of the employees.
-- Good Satisfaction: 442 people were quite satisfied with their job.
+- Good Satisfaction: 442 staffs were quite satisfied with their job.
 This was 30.07% of enployees.
-- Excellent Satisfaction: 459 people were very satisfied with their job.This was 31.22% of the employees.
+- Excellent Satisfaction: 459 staffs were very satisfied with their job.This was 31.22% of the employees.
 - So therefore 61.22% of the employees were satisfied and a staggering 38.71% were unsatisfied with their job.

 - - - #### Environment Satisfaction.